amirkarimi/play-publish/README.md

 # Play Publish

-Scripts and guides to publish a Play application on a Linux server
+Scripts and guides to automatically build and publish a Play application binaries on a Linux server

 I used these bash scripts to publish a Play application in a single step.
 Before we can use the one-step publish script we have to prepare the server and development machines.